 Despite the name, Dutch Sausage Rolls do not contain sausage.
 Rather they are made with a seasoned ground beef mixture, similar to what is used to make meatballs.
 The mixture is shaped into logs that resemble sausages, and rolled in puff pastry.

-We love to have these sausage rolls as a snack cuddled up on the couch watching movies.
-They are also a wonderful appetizer or finger food for parties.
+We love to have these sausage rolls as a snack, eaten cuddled up on the couch watching movies.
+They are also a great appetizer or finger food for parties.

 Leftovers, if there are any, keep well in the refrigerator and reheat nicely in the toaster oven, perfect for an easy lunch.